 You can also use your walks around Cali as an opportunity to sample some of the city's traditional cuisine, with Spanish, indigenous, and African roots, giving each plate its own unique flavor.
 This cultural blend has resulted in delicacies such as arroz atollado (a type of seasoned rice with meat), empanadas vallunas (empanadas made with potatoes and shredded beef), sancocho de gallina (a type of chicken soup), sopa de tortillas (tortilla soup), aborrajado valluno (fritters made with plantains and cheese), tostadas de plátano verde con hogao (green plantain fritters with salsa), chuleta valluna (a type of pork milanese), and tamales (meat, beans, or other fillings wrapped in corn dough and steamed).

 Cali's cuisine also includes a great variety of sweets, thanks to the sugar cane that grows in the Valle del Cauca.
-Some of these sweets include manjar blanco (similar to dulce de leche), cocadas (coconut macaroons), cholado (a fruit-based dessert), and champús, a rich drink made with corn, naranjilla, pineapple, cinammon, and melado syrup.
+Some of these sweets include manjar blanco (similar to dulce de leche), cocadas (coconut macaroons), cholado (a fruit-based dessert), and champús, a rich drink made with corn, naranjilla, pineapple, cinnamon, and melado syrup.

 Of course, one of the best things to do in Cali is party, especially in the Juanchito area, where there are plenty of places to dance and a unique atmosphere that will get you moving your feet.

-The Feria de Cali, which is help in December to ring in the new year to the rhythm of salsa, is one of the many undoubtedly unique experiences you can have while visiting the city.
+The Feria de Cali, which is held in December to ring in the new year to the rhythm of salsa, is one of the many undoubtedly unique experiences you can have while visiting the city.
 This stunning fair unites great artists of this genre who come together in a Superconcert.

 If you want to learn to salsa dance, Cali is the place for you.
 Although it may seem difficult to learn due to the speed and coordination required for each move, in Cali there are many dance academies and schools to help you internalize some of the key steps.